Jump to:

 AIDP

-AIDP presents abruptly and follows a monophasic course, with progressive bilateral symmetric weakness.
-The acute phase, first 2 weeks of disease onset, patients are at risk for complications including respiratory failure.
+AIDP presents abruptly and follows a monophasic course with progressive bilateral symmetric weakness.
+During the acute phase, the first 2 weeks of disease onset, patients are at risk for complications, including respiratory failure.
 Disease typically progresses for the next two weeks before reaching the plateau phase (typically weeks 4-8 after disease onset).
 Fifty percent of patients reach the nadir by 2 weeks, 80% by 3 weeks, and 90% by 4 weeks.1 Patients can respond well to treatment, with 77% of patients walking independently in six months.
-However, up to 16% of patients will relapse with symptoms within eight weeks of treatment.
-30
+However, up to 16% of patients will relapse with symptoms within eight weeks of treatment.30

 CIDP